|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This beef rib rub combines the flavor elements of sweet and heat.
 You can adjust the heat by using mild or medium chili powder.
 If you really want to spice it up, then add an extra tablespoon of cayenne.
-This is the perfect rub for great barbecue beef ribs.
-The rub can also be used in a marinade.
+This is the perfect rub for great barbecue beef ribs, and it can also be used in a marinade.

 As this rub contains sugar, it should only be used for smoking or slow grilling at a temperature below 265 F. Otherwise, the sugar can burn and ruin the taste.